When Can You Stop Paying for Life Insurance?

 “The mortgage we protect will eventually be paid off,” he says.
 “The children’s college tuition will eventually be paid.
 Therefore we ought to cover temporary needs with temporary (term) insurance.”

+What happens if you do not pay your life insurance premiums?
 “Term insurance has no value and no long-term financial commitment beyond the next premium payment due,” she says.
 “If you want it to end, just stop paying for it.”